 Light, Fluffy, Delicious Pancakes Recipe Made with Pantry Staples that You Will Have in your House!
 Never go back to Pancake Mix!

 - 1 Tbsp baking powder

 - 1 egg

 In another bowl beat egg until light.
-Add milk and melted butter to bowl.
+Add 1 c. milk and melted butter to bowl.
 Stir.

-Heat griddle or skillet over medium heat.
-Once heated cook pancakes until bubbles form on top.
+Heat griddle or skillet over medium-low heat.
+Melt about 1/2 Tbsp butter in a large non-stick skillet.
+Ladle the batter (about 1/4 c. batter) into the skillet making 3-4 pancakes.
+Cook pancakes until bubbles form on top.
 Flip and brown the other side.

 Wipe out any excess butter with paper towels.
 Repeat with remaining batter.